MacrosystemsEDDIE/module6/README.md

 ### Step 2: Install required R packages
 1. The list of required of packages is detailed in the `install.R` script in this repository.
 Open and run this script to install the necessary packages.
   Watch out for errors in package installation.
-Most can be avoided using the most up-to-date version of R (4.1.3 as of 2021-05-20).
+Most can be avoided using the most up-to-date version of R.
   Updating of current R packages on your system is recommended.

 ### Step 3: Launch Shiny App